 By the look of things, the complexity of 5G and IoT deployments will be another opportunity to apply machine learning.

-I think the principle security challenge of 5G and IoT will be verifying identity.
+I think the principal security challenge of 5G and IoT will be verifying identity.
 Experts are already showing how 5G radio technology is vulnerable to IMSI harvesting.

 By combining the IMSI mobile ID with your mobile phone number, a fraudster can place a call, intercept call and messages, and snoop on data communications too.